Guide to wedding dress alterations

 If you want to minimise or avoid alterations, consider these factors when choosing your wedding dress:

-• Wearing a hoop – A hoop skirt can raise a longer dress, making it easier to walk in and reducing the need for length alterations.
+• Wearing a hoop – A hoop skirt can raise a longer dress off the ground & make it easier to walk in.

 • Mention your preference for less alterations to your bridal stylist who can try and choose dresses that may need less alterations such as looking for dresses with corset backs or shorter front hems & straps where possible.

-• Some alterations are unavoidable – Even with careful planning, minor tweaks may still be needed to ensure a perfect fit depending on the dress you choose.
+Be aware: some alterations are unavoidable – Even with careful planning, minor tweaks may still be needed to ensure a perfect fit depending on the dress you choose.
 This is something we can advise on during your appointment to give you an idea of what may need doing.

 Previous